KDCube is built around apps

 Shutdown and Cleanup

 The platform does not expose a dedicated shutdown hook.
-Because bundle state should live in external storage (Redis, S3, local shared storage), process termination is safe by design.
+Because app state should live in external storage (Redis, S3, local shared storage), process termination is safe by design.
 Transient per-invocation state in OUT_DIR / workdir is scoped to the request and cleaned up automatically.

 Storage Surfaces Across Phases